yWorks/yfiles-for-html-demos/demos/input/moveunselectednodes/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/input/moveunselectednodes/).

-This demo shows how the [GraphEditorInputMode.moveUnselectedItemsInputMode](https://docs.yworks.com/yfileshtml/#/api/GraphEditorInputMode#moveUnselectedItemsInputMode) can be constrained, e.g. with keys or custom hit testing.
+This demo shows how the [GraphEditorInputMode.moveUnselectedItemsInputMode](https://docs.yworks.com/yfileshtml/api/GraphEditorInputMode#moveUnselectedItemsInputMode) can be constrained, e.g., with keys or custom hit testing.

 ## Things to Try

 - Move a node around by dragging the top without selecting the node first.
 Note that the cursor indicates that the node can be moved.
 - Try the different modes provided by the _Move Unselected Nodes_ combo box.
 - Try setting the _Edge Creation Mode_ to _At Port Candidates_ and see how it works in conjunction with moving unselected nodes.
-- Disable _Move Selected Nodes_ which is the out of the box [MoveInputMode](https://docs.yworks.com/yfileshtml/#/api/MoveInputMode) to move selected nodes.
+- Disable _Move Selected Nodes_ which is the out of the box [MoveInputMode](https://docs.yworks.com/yfileshtml/api/MoveInputMode) to move selected nodes.
 When disabled, only the current _Move Unselected Nodes_ setting is considered, therefore selected nodes may not be draggable.
   Note that both, the standard and the special move input mode, can be enabled at the same time.

 ## Move Unselected Settings